 Featuring an effective, proven structure, the Colloquium is segmented into seven complimentary modules.
 Collectively, these modules provide a comprehensive exploration of leadership in the contemporary world.

 The course commences with participants engaging in an examination of their leadership and learning goals.
-Participants complete a Team Management Profile and then undertake their first coaching session, in which they explore their profile with a qualified executive coach.
+Participants complete a Capability Assessment and then undertake their first coaching session, in which they explore their assessment with a qualified executive coach.

 Fortified with this new insight participants enter the first workshop with a renewed sense of purpose and commitment to their development.